asheroto/winget-install/README.md

 > [!NOTE]
 > **What's New?**
-> - Addded `-AlternateInstallMethod` parameter to force previous method of installation before use of `Repair-WinGetPackageManager`.
+> - Addded `-AlternateInstallMethod` optional parameter to force previous method of installation before use of `Repair-WinGetPackageManager`.

 ## Table of Contents